It is important to understand how the page building process works so that you know what to expect when you build your pages. There are two different

-- Filler galleries are selected from the pool of available new galleries and the MAXAGE option is set to 5
+- Filler galleries are selected from the Approved queue and the MAXAGE option is set to 5

-- Filler galleries are selected from the pool of available new galleries and the MINAGE option is set to 2
+- Filler galleries are selected from the Approved queue and the MINAGE option is set to 2

-In this case the display date will be set to a date between the date 2 days ago and the date 10 days ago.
-The MINAGE option restricts that section to galleries which are
+In this case the display date will be set to the date 2 days ago.
+The value specified for the MINAGE option will

-- Filler galleries are selected from the pool of available new galleries, the MINAGE option is set to 2 and the MAXAGE option is set to 7
+- Filler galleries are selected from Approved queue, the MINAGE option is set to 2 and the MAXAGE option is set to 7

-In this case the display date will be set to a date between the date 2 days ago and the date 7 days ago.
-Using both the MINAGE and MAXAGE options restricts the galleries
+In this case the display date will be set to the date 2 days ago.
+This works the same as having only the MINAGE option specified.

 Because of these special cases you may sometimes notice that galleries have display dates in the past, which are even before the date that the gallery was